jonmosco/sprocks/README.md

 sprocks

-sprocks is a proxy service intended for testing changes made to infrastructure between development resources and production resources.
+sprocks is a proxy service intended for testing changes to Web software made to infrastructure between development resources and production resources.